« Back to News & Blog

 Cyber Security Month

-With the holidays approaching, it is vital that you remain vigilant to potential scams.
-Scammers will often ramp-up their attacks during the holiday season to try to take advantage of shoppers.
+During the busy holiday shopping season, it is vital to remain vigilant about potential scams.
+Scammers often ramp up their attacks during the holiday season to take advantage of shoppers.

-One of the most common scams involves receiving an email from Amazon saying your account has been overcharged, and you have to click on the link to be reimbursed.
-The link, of course, will not bring you to Amazon, but rather to a fraudulent site where your information can be stolen.
-In order to protect yourself from these types of scams, please follow the helpful hints below!
+One of the most common scams involves receiving emails from popular retailers such as Amazon, TEMU, Target, and many others stating that your account has been overcharged and that you must click the link to be reimbursed.
+The link will not bring you to whichever retailer the scammer is spoofing but to a fraudulent site where your information can be stolen.
+It is always good to be diligent in how you can prevent online scammers from tricking you.
+Follow the helpful hints below to protect yourself from these types of scams!

 • Before clicking on a link, hover over it in emails and social media ads to display the true destination of the website to make sure it’s a legitimate site.